kentyucra/data_engineering_course_lab1/frontend/README.md

 http://localhost:3000
 ```

-On macOS with Colima, the Docker setup uses `host.docker.internal` to reach the MySQL port exposed by the database container.
+When running the frontend in Docker, the setup uses `host.docker.internal` to reach the MySQL port exposed by the database container.

 ## Database Settings